rsonger/software-engineering-lab/_posts/2024-04-10-windows-points.md

         sys.exit()
 ```

-We will call this `run` method when we want to start a new application as it contains most processes of an interactive application.
-We will add the process for checking inputs after implementing the `Input` class next.
+We will call this `run` method to begin the execution of each new interactive application.
+The process for checking inputs will be handled by the `Input` class which we create next.

 ## The `Input` Class